Lifeng-Liang/DbEntry/doc/en/GettingStarted/FirstApplication.md

 </configuration>
 ````

 6\.
-Notice that there is a class file named *User.cs* in the folder Models in the class library.
-And the code will be:
+Add a class file named *User.cs* to the project.
+And change the code to:

 ````c#
 using System;